qnikst/qnikst.github.com/posts/2013-02-28-resourcet-usage.markdown

   * put :: s -> (a, IO ()) -> m ()  -- put resource into storage
   * get :: s -> m (ReleaseKey a)    -- get resource and register it in current process

-Put and get should be atomic and mask exceptions, moreover if you can guarantee that message will be immidiatelly read by another process you should register datastructure in some higher level ResourceT block, this way you'll guarantee that no resources will be left in store unfreed.
+Put and get should be atomic and mask exceptions, moreover if you can't guarantee that message will be immidiatelly read by another process you should register datastructure in some higher level ResourceT block, this way you'll guarantee that no resources will be left in store unfreed.

-Here are some basic examples of such datastructures
+Here are some basic examples of such datastructures:

+(this code is not well tested as I've used more complicated datastructure for such purpose, that have an additional API, but its not usefull for common case)

 At first let's write an `InstantMVar`, this structure allow you to send message into other process, where it will be immideatelly read, so we don't need to store that structure in 'global' resource